Efficiently Fuelling a Quantum Engine with Incompatible Measurements: Continuous weak quantum measurement protocol

-\textit{Steady state of the engine.---}The dynamical equations which describe the evolution of covariance matrix elements are deterministic, and they achieve the steady state value, $\underset{t\gg\tau}{\text{lim}}~\nu(t)=1/2$.
+The dynamical equations which describe the evolution of covariance matrix elements are deterministic, and they achieve the steady state value, $\underset{t\gg\tau}{\text{lim}}~\nu(t)=1/2$.
 In this limit---which is also the steady state of the quantum measurement engine---the quantum measurement dynamics describes coherent state diffusion.
 The measurement engine also achieves unit efficiency in its steady state; since the measurement merely displaces the ground state (where $\nu(t)=1/2$), the feedback resets the engine perfectly, closing the engine's cycle.